bowtie-json-schema/bowtie/docs/contributing.rst

 Proposing Changes
 -----------------

-If you suspect you may have found a bug, feel free to file an issue after checking whether it is a known issue.
+If you suspect you may have found a bug, feel free to file an issue after checking whether one already exists.
-Of course a pull request to fix the bug is very welcome.
+Of course a pull request to fix it is also very welcome.
 Ideally, all pull requests (particularly ones that aren't frontend-focused) should come with tests to ensure the changes work and continue to work.

 Continuous integration via GitHub actions should run to indicate whether your change passes both the test suite as well as linters.